 I’m Chris, author of the Earthpillar world of books and short stories (half-tales, I call them), which are set on an Earth that evolved differently.
-New continents and seas, dozens of distinct societies, and materials like some metals have alternative properties.
+New continents and seas.
+Dozens of distinct societies.
+Materials like some metals have alternative properties.
+And technologies sometimes develop sooner.
 The world of Earthpillar spans from prehistory to the steam age, but all are connected in some way.

-I call my writing “epic adventure” because it has flavors of epic fantasy, action & adventure, historical fiction, and steampunk, but lacks magic or mythical creatures.
+I call my writing “epic adventure” because it has flavors of epic fantasy, action & adventure, historical fiction, and steampunk, but lacks magic.
 I enjoy blending adventure and political intrigue, fictional continents and materials, and customized medieval and early modern technology.
-I like to think of Earthpillar as a mix of the swashbuckling adventure of Dumas, the depth of Tolkien, and the character struggles of Martin, with my own intense interest in custom materials, machines, and cultures.

 As you’ll see on my Goodreads bookshelf, my personal interests are broad, from medieval history and philosophy, to astronomy and particle physics.
 I take an interdisciplinary approach to writing that is influenced by these topics and extensive travel, degrees in history and political science, and a touch of engineering experience.